Fiserv/universal-commerce/docs/documentation/IG_QSR.md

 <Add Product Content on QSR HERE>

-To get started, turn to the <a href="">API Requirements</a> page for details on client authorization (connectivity, API HTTP Headers, API security), and idempotency, then return to this webpage to navigate through the QSR services below.
+To get started, turn to the [API Fundamentals](../docs/?path=/docs/documentation/Connectivity.md) page for details on connectivity, API HTTP Headers, API security, and idempotency, then return to this webpage to navigate through the QSR services below.

 ## Explore the QSR Services